-When I started this challenge, I was really making a conscious effort not to dump on the show, especially during these early seasons when jokes that are now played out or cliche were being performed for the first time or were jokes that didn't stand the test of time or come across as bore being that this is a time before MTV sped up our sense of pacing.
+When I started this challenge, I was really making a conscious effort not to dump on the show, especially during these early seasons when jokes that are now played out or cliche were being performed for the first time or were jokes that didn't stand the test of time or that come across as bore being that this is before MTV sped up our sense of pacing.

 Up until this season, it wasn't hard to keep these justifications in mind when viewing a slightly lower than average episodes.
 This season, they've all been slightly lower than average, with very little variance between the best episode and the worst.
-That said, this is the most consistent season as far as quality goes, I just keep struggle to understand why this quality is so consistently low.
+That said, this is the most consistent season as far as quality goes, I just keep struggling to understand why this quality is so consistently low.

 During this viewing, I found a few more clues.
 It seems like whoever the head writer was at the time like to use emotional contrast as a way to deliver comedy.
 That's why each sketch this season starts out like you are watching a drama and then ends on a punchline.
-This strategy is brilliant when done right but if the joke falls flat you get nothing but boredom.
+This strategy is brilliant when done right, but if the joke falls flat, you get nothing but boredom.

 This leads to the length of the sketches from this season that I'm constantly going on about.
-As I've said before, since the sketches are so long it feels like the writers are also writing two sketches in one.
+As I've said before, since the sketches are so long, it feels like the writers are also writing two sketches in one.
 Now when you combine that with the overly dramatic tone you get drama, joke, change directions, more drama, finishing joke.
-Which again is too much of a gamble when you are only counting on two laughs but the laughs that do work are good and is why feel frustrated that I'm not loving this season as much as I should.
+Which again is too much of a gamble when you are only counting on two laughs, but the laughs that do work are good and is why feel frustrated that I'm not loving this season as much as I should.